 Sheraden Park Master Plan

-The Sheraden Park Master Plan is a recommendation of the Open Space Plan (the City’s Open Space, Parks, and Recreation Plan), adopted in July 2013.
-The Open Space Plan recommended Sheraden Park’s designation as a “signature community park”.
-Sheraden’s scale makes it a site with strong potential to be expanded and redeveloped, thereby serving a larger population and providing “green premium” benefits to areas not benefitting from proximity to the City’s five regional parks.
+The Sheraden Park Master Plan is a recommendation of the City’s Open Space, Parks and Recreation Plan, adopted in July 2013.
+The Open Space Plan recommended Sheraden Park’s designation as a signature community park.
+Sheraden Park’s scale makes it a site with strong potential to be expanded and redeveloped, thereby serving a larger population and providing green premium benefits to areas not benefitting from proximity to the City’s five regional parks.
 Signature community parks are prioritized because they have the greatest potential to fill gaps in the green premium, provide better and more diverse recreation experiences, and focus investment.
 Signature sites should receive a higher level of capital and maintenance funding than other community parks, have site-specific programming, and incorporate design features to highlight their specific identities.
-Regional scale recreation facilities can be targeted for signature community parks, as well as community scale recreation facilities.
+Regional-scale recreation facilities can be targeted for signature community parks, as well as community-scale recreation facilities.

 The Open Space Plan recommends the following for Sheraden Park: